 An individual's capacity for action is influenced by the socio-economic and cultural situation they are located within pertaining to context and environment.
-That is, it is the preconditions that determine if an individual risk finding themselves dependent on others; for example, children in dependency of adults.
+Those are preconditions that determine if an individual risk finding themselves dependent on others; for example, children in dependency of adults.